laine-sa/sui-watcher/README.md

 Requires a relatively new version of node.js as well as global ts-node and typescript (`npm i -g ts-node` and `npm i -g typescript`)

-Clone the git repository and run `npm i`.
+Clone the git repository and checkout the latest release (currently `git checkout tags/v1.0.1`) and run `npm i`.
 Set up the `.env` file based on the sample provided.

 Requires `ts-node` in your PATH/installed globally.